chef/chef-web-docs/content/errors.md

 One (or more) of the PostgreSQL databases already exists.

-#### Possible Causes
+#### Possible causes

-* The `opscode_chef`, `oc_id`, and/or `bifrost` databases already exist on the remote machine
+- The `opscode_chef`, `oc_id`, and/or `bifrost` databases already exist on the remote machine
-* The PostgreSQL database exists for another application
+- The PostgreSQL database exists for another application

 #### Resolution

-* Verify that the `opscode_chef`, `oc_id`, and/or `bifrost` databases exist, and then verify that they are not being used by another internal application
+- Verify that the `opscode_chef`, `oc_id`, and/or `bifrost` databases exist, and then verify that they're not being used by another internal application
-* Back up the PostgreSQL data, remove the existing databases, and reconfigure the Chef server
+- Back up the PostgreSQL data, remove the existing databases, and reconfigure the Chef server

 ### CSPG017 (user exists)